RachnaMohapatra/phishing-awareness-platform/README.md

 🚀 The project is live and hosted on **Netlify**:
 🔗 [https://phishing-awareness-platform.netlify.app](https://phishing-awareness-platform.netlify.app)

-You can visit the link above to interact with the simulation and explore all features in action.
+Feel free to explore the platform and interact with the simulation to see all the features in action.

 ---

 ## 🛠️ Project Background

-This project was originally built as part of a cybersecurity-focused hackathon.
-The concept, design, and full implementation of this simulation module — including the phishing mailbox UI, scoring system, leaderboard, and dashboard — were individually developed by me.
+This project was initially developed during a cybersecurity hackathon.
+The entire concept, design, and implementation of this simulation module—including the phishing mailbox UI, scoring system, leaderboard, and dashboard—were independently created by me.

-The platform mimics real-world vendor risk scenarios and aligns with how large-scale product companies ensure third-party security compliance.
+The platform emulates real-world vendor risk scenarios and aligns with the strategies used by large-scale product companies to ensure third-party security compliance, providing a practical and effective solution for enhancing vendor security awareness.